TimBoleslawsky/data-science-vault/Notes/Expected Value & Variance.md

 ### Expected Value of Geometric Distribution
 Let's say we have a geometric distribution of form $𝑋 ∼ Geometric(𝑛, 𝑝)$

-For the expected value of geometric distribution, we have to differentiate between the two interpretations mentioned here: [[Distribution#Geometric distribution]]
+For the expected value of geometric distribution, we have to differentiate between the two interpretations mentioned here: [Geometric distribution](Distribution.md#geometric-distribution)

 If we define the expected value as the first success we calculate the expected value like this:
 $E[X] = {1-p \over p}$